History of animation: Theatrical short cartoons in the 1950s

 Warner Bros. introduced new characters Granny, Sylvester Jr. (both in 1950), Speedy Gonzales, Ralph Wolf and Sam Sheepdog (all three in 1953), and Tasmanian Devil (1954).

 Theatrical feature animation in the 1950s

 Disney

 After a string of package features and live-action/animation combos, Disney returned to fully animated feature films with Cinderella in 1950 (the first since Bambi).
 Its success practically saved the company from bankruptcy.
-It was followed by Alice in Wonderland (1951), which flopped at the box office and was critically panned.
+It was followed by Alice in Wonderland (1951), which flopped at the box office and initially received negative reviews.
 Peter Pan (1953) and Lady and the Tramp (1955) were hits.
 The ambitious, much delayed, and more expensive Sleeping Beauty (1959) lost money at the box office and caused doubts about the future of Walt Disney's animation department.
 Like "Alice in Wonderland" and most of Disney's flops, it would later be commercially successful through re-releases and would eventually be regarded as a true classic.